gnlearn/FoodTruckTracker_NG_fullStackFinal/README.md

   /routes
   server.js
 ```

-Include a sentence explaining the flow:

-> The React frontend communicates with the Express backend through API routes.
-The backend interacts with MongoDB using Mongoose models, and environment variables are used to store secrets.
+> Through REST endpoints, the React client shares data with the Express service, which adds records in MongoDB via Mongoose.
+Simultaneously, values are updated on the user interface with environment variables.

 ---